 - Compliance fee £75.00 This will be charged by the Enforcement Agents on receipt of a Liability Order from the council

-- Enforcement fee £235.00.
+- Enforcement fee £235.00 (plus 7.5% for amounts over £1500).
 This will be applied when the Enforcement Agent has attended the property for the first time

-Total fees that may be applied are £310.00, however If goods are removed to be sold, further fees will become payable.
+Standard fees that may be applied are £310.00 (plus 7.5% of amounts over £1500), however If goods are removed to be sold, further fees will become payable.
 If an arrangement is made, the Enforcement Agent will take the Compliance Fee of £75.00 with the first payment.
 If the debtor does not respond to the first letter an Enforcement Agency sends, the Enforcement Agent will attend the debtors address to take control of the goods.
-This is when an additional £235 will be payable.
+This is when an additional enforcement fee will be payable.

 The Enforcement Agent can take control of debtor’s goods if they are located on a highway, or on premises that he has a power to enter.
 The Enforcement Agent may enter premises without a warrant in order to search for and take control of goods where he believes it is the place where the debtor usually lives or carries on a trade or business.